 - T-bone Accidents – T-bone accidents are common and result when one vehicle crashes into the side of another, forming a “T” shape.
 These accidents are often caused when one vehicle fails to stop at an intersection or when one vehicle swerves into another.

-Common Causes of Car Accidents in Wisconsin
+Common Causes of Car Accidents in Milwaukee, WI

 Almost an infinite number of situations and circumstances can lead to a possible car accident, but many reasons can be traced back to negligent, reckless, or careless actions or behaviors.
 Here are some examples of common causes of Wisconsin car accidents: